dvillalobos/MSDS/README.md

 - Sometimes, it's easier just to write a small presentation using a notebook; with Jupyter Notebooks I was able to employ diverse kernels from one simple location.

 - The beauty of writing your code in a Jupyter notebook, is that you can upload them to GitHub, and then create and share outstanding results employing the [nbviewer](https://nbviewer.jupyter.org/) online tool.
-I higly recommend this approach too.
+I highly recommend this approach too.

 <br />